Appearance

 Environment | The deployment environment | dev, uat, prod, global, shared |

-ProvisionedBy | How the resource was created | terraform (always — reserved for future tools like Pulumi) |
+ProvisionedBy | How the resource was created | terraform (always; the tag exists for future tools like Pulumi) |

 Module | The module that created the resource | terraform-aws-ecs-service, or root if deployed directly from a root module |